MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/windows-autopilot-registration.md

 ---
-title: Windows Autopilot registration from the Microsoft Endpoint Manager portal
+title: Windows Autopilot registration from the Microsoft Intune admin center
-description:  This article describes how to register devices using the Windows Autopilot deployment profile in the Microsoft Endpoint Manager portal
+description:  This article describes how to register devices using the Windows Autopilot deployment profile in the Microsoft Intune admin center
 keywords: Microsoft Managed Desktop, Microsoft 365, service, documentation ms.service: m365-md
 author: tiaraquan